Stress Concentration Factor Calculator

 Insights gained from this primary case could be valuable in designing and studying large machine parts that have holes for bolts and assemblies.
 One of the foremost uses of stress concentration is in composite structures where it plays a huge role due to the anisotropic nature of the material.
 To this end, the topic is of central interest in mechanics — solid mechanics, fatigue, and fracture mechanics.
 Read on to understand what stress concentration is and more.

 What is stress concentration — Stress concentration factor

 A structure or machine comprises several pieces of material — metals, composites, alloys, or polymers, joined together.
 Either permanently like welding or fastened with bolts or rivets.
 Some structures also have fillets or chamfers in the design to ensure certain functionality.
 These features in a structure are known as geometric discontinuities.

-A geometric discontinuity could be a fillet, chamfer, a sharp edge, cracks, change in cross-sectional area, a hole, or a cutout made on the structure.
+A geometric discontinuity could be a fillet, chamfer, a sharp edge, cracks, change in cross-sectional area (see cross sectional area calculator), a hole, or a cutout made on the structure.
 A higher value of stress is observed around these discontinuities when the structure is under load.
 Such localized higher stress values would contribute to microcracks and catastrophic material failure through cracks around the interface of discontinuities.
 Therefore, this parameter is of great interest for researchers in the field of fatigue and cycling loading and fracture mechanics.